-- Assists health care providers and health care-related companies in connection with government inquiries, audits, and investigations
+- Assisting health care providers and health care-related companies in connection with government inquiries, audits, and investigations

-- Advises clients on federal and state health care fraud and abuse laws, including the Stark Law and the Anti-Kickback Statute
+- Advising clients on federal and state health care fraud and abuse laws, including the Stark Law and the Anti-Kickback Statute

-- Assists with all aspects of transactional regulatory health care due diligence
+- Assisting with all aspects of transactional regulatory health care due diligence

-- Advises health care providers and health-related companies of health care industry trends and relevant federal and state public policy developments
+- Advising health care providers and health-related companies of health care industry trends and relevant federal and state public policy developments

-- Advises public and private clients in the development of legislative and regulatory advocacy strategies involving government health programs, including assisting with the development and implementation of public stakeholder engagement efforts
+- Advising public and private clients in the development of legislative and regulatory advocacy strategies involving government health programs, including assisting with the development and implementation of public stakeholder engagement efforts

-Ms. Aniyikaiye received her J.D., with a concentration in Health Law, from American University Washington College of Law (AUWCL), where she was an Articles Editor of the Administrative Law Review and graduated with Exceptional Service Honors for her commitment to pro bono work.
+Ms. Aniyikaiye is a Vice Chair of the American Bar Association's Life Sciences Interest Group, and she serves on the Health Law and Policy Program Advisory Council of the American University Washington College of Law (AUWCL).
+Ms. Aniyikaiye received her J.D., with a concentration in Health Law, from AUWCL, where she was an Articles Editor of the Administrative Law Review and graduated with Exceptional Service Honors for her commitment to pro bono work.